jrhawley/quill/README.md

-    help    Prints this message or the help of the given subcommand(s) list    List accounts and institutions from the config file next    List upcoming bills from all accounts
+    help    Prints this message or the help of the given subcommand(s) list    List accounts and institutions from the config file next    List upcoming bills from all accounts prev    List most recent bills from all accounts
 ```

 ## Examples